gozsoy/decipher-frus/README.md

 cd src/
 ```

-+ Download [world_cities.csv](https://github.com/datasets/world-cities/blob/master/data/world-cities.csv), and put it under tables/.
++ Download [world_cities.csv](https://github.com/datasets/world-cities/blob/master/data/world-cities.csv), and put it under 'tables'.
 It is required for city-country matching (please see report).

 + Run the parsing, enrichment, and graph population files in the following order.